this-mkhy/Dev-Connections/README.md

 <h6>If you liked working on this project, please share this project as much as you can and star this project to help as many people in opensource as you can.</h6>

-<h6>Thanks for contributing.
-It's an amazing experience to collaborate with you all!</h6>
+<h5>Thanks for contributing.
+It's an amazing experience to collaborate with you all!</h5>
 <br>
 <img src = "https://github.com/this-mkhy/Dev-Connections/blob/main/Images/code.avif" >

+## Contributors

 <a align="center" href="https://github.com/this-mkhy/Dev-Connections/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=this-mkhy/Dev-Connections&&max=817" />